aaamberm/FINDEM/README.md

 glow, and were assessed during the 2nd and 3rd measurement week using questionnaires.

-**Results** A total of 1,634,700 donations were made by 412,888 whole blood donors during the study and implementation period.
-We performed additional measurements in samples of 37,621 donations by 36,099 donors, of which 52% was female and the median age was 43 years.
-Ferritin-guided donation intervals were associated with higher log-transformed ferritin levels at all time points in the trial, up to 0.56 log-transformed ng/mL as compared to control (95% CI 0.49 -- 0.63).
-Hb increased as well, up to 0.39 g/dL (95% CI 0.32 -- 0.45).
-Decreased odds of 13% (95% CI OR 0.72 -- 0.92) for iron deficiency and 20% (95% CI OR 0.53 -- 0.94) for Hb deferral were found compared to control.
-Odds of donor return decreased with time since policy implementation, up to 56% (95% CI OR 0.34 -- 0.52).
-We found no evidence for improved self-reported iron deficiency-related symptoms after implementation of the new policy, but odds of reporting restless legs syndrome (RLS) increased with time since policy implementation.
-RLS was up to 185% more likely to be reported after implementing ferritin-guided donation intervals as compared to control (95% CI OR 1.82 -- 4.48).
+**Results** We measured 306,21099 donors, median age 43 years and 52% female, making 317,621 donations during the study period.
+Ferritin-guided donation intervals increased log-transformed ferritin levels at all time points in the trial, up to 0.56 log-transformed ng/mL as compared to baseline (95% CI 0.49 – 0.63, p <0.001).
+Hb increased as well, up to 0.39 g/dL (95% CI 0.32 – 0.45, p <0.001).
+Decreased odds of 1377% (95% CI OR 0.08 – 20.2, p <0.001) for iron deficiency and 820% (95% CI OR 0.06 – 0.47, p <0.001) for Hb deferral were reported compared to baseline.
+Odds of donor return decreased over the course of the trial, as low as 4456% (95% CI OR 0.48 – 0.66, p <0.001).
+We found no evidence for improved self-reported iron deficiency-related symptoms after implementation of the new policy.

 **Conclusions** Ferritin-guided donation intervals are associated with significantly higher overall Hb and ferritin levels, as well as lower